Quakers Hill

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Quakers Hill has 164 active public transport stops offering a mix of train and bus services.
-These stops are served by 76 individual routes, together facilitating 6,237 weekly passenger trips.
-The area's transport accessibility is rated excellent, with residents on average located just 157 meters from the nearest stop.
+Quakers Hill has 163 active public transport stops offering a mix of train and bus services.
+These stops are served by 76 individual routes, collectively facilitating 6,237 weekly passenger trips.
+The area's transport accessibility is rated excellent, with residents typically located 157 meters from the nearest stop.
+As primarily residential, most commutes are outward-bound.
+Cars dominate at 80%, with trains used by 13%.
+Vehicle ownership averages 1.5 per dwelling, exceeding the regional average.

 Frequently Asked Questions - Transport